The IEEE 802.1 Working Group is chartered to concern

 802 overall network management, and protocol layers above the MAC &

 The 802.1 working group has four active task groups:

-Interworking, Security, Audio/Video Bridging and Data Center Bridging.
+Interworking, Security, Time Sensitive Networking and Data Center Bridging.

 A list of active ballots is available.
 Voting members must respond to two out of the last